barith/wallpaper-randomizer/BUILD.md

 5. Creates a downloadable ZIP file
 6. Uploads it as a build artifact (and creates a GitHub Release for tags)

+### macOS Build (`.github/workflows/build-macos-app.yml`)

+1. Sets up a macOS environment with Python 3.11
+2. Installs all required dependencies from `requirements.txt`
+3. Runs PyInstaller with the spec file (`wallpaper_randomizer_gui_macos.spec`)
+4. Creates a `.app` bundle
+5. Packages into a DMG disk image with drag-to-Applications shortcut
+6. Uploads it as a build artifact (and creates a GitHub Release for tags)

 ### Triggering a Build

-There are three ways to build the executable:
+Both workflows can be triggered the same way:

 #### Method 1: Manual Trigger (Recommended for testing)

 1. Go to your GitHub repository
 2. Click on **Actions** tab
-3. Select **Build Windows Executable** workflow
+3. Select **Build Windows Executable** or **Build macOS Application** workflow
 4. Click **Run workflow** button (on the right)
 5. Optionally enter a version string
 6. Click **Run workflow**